rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 Finally, once your body of published work has grown, start writing your own books.

+# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">Don't dream of oral spots</span>
+Don't dream of landing an oral spot at a prestigious conference.
+The reason is simple: it puts spotlight on you, and people have a way of getting distracted from their core mission if they achieve success earlier in their careers.
+Stay silent, move fast, and operate from the canadian shadows.
+One other mistake i have seen is that people project too much confidence in oral, and regret it later.
+Don't make that mistake.
+Don't polish your slides too much.
+Keep them raw.
+This is contrarian advice to those would like project `professionalism'.
+This prevents you from building a bond with your audience.
+The reader will do well to compare the slide decks of hinton vs lecunn.
+You will feel the difference of style.
+Both are different.
+No one is superior to another.
+Just try to feel them, and choose your style.

+Another thing i have noted is consistency.
+There must be a signature to your slides.
+If noone knows you, they should still recognize the style.
+The style should stand out.
+And standing out does not mean it looks unprofessional.
+But, simplicity should bleed through.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">Respect your collaborators</span>

 Life has a curious way of doling out people of varying attitudes to be your collaborators.
 Do NOT make the mistake of thinking that the collaborator should possess `a minimum intelligence/skill' level to work with you.
 If you do that, you risk ALIENATING people.
 Find a way to work with everyone.
 Let us say you are working with an undergraduate student.
 You can guide him to use pytorch, help in visualizing the plots of papers.
 In time, he will also gain confidence, and start leading his own research efforts.
 If you are working with a masters student, perhaps you can just explain them a concept, and ask them to implement it.
 If you are working with a PhD student, help them in writing their papers.
 Keep everyone happy, and the fortunes shall smile on everyone.
 DONT specialize, but learn to generalize.
 That allows you to work with many people.